ROVI-org/battery-data-toolkit/docs/user-guide/streaming.rst

 The battery-data-toolkit allows streaming the raw time series data from an :ref:`HDF5 file format <hdf5>`.

-Stream the data either as individual rows or as groups of cycles with the :meth:`~batdata.streaming.iterate_records_from_file` or :meth:`~batdata.streaming.iterate_cycles_from_file`.
+Stream the data either as individual rows or all rows belonging to each cycle with the :meth:`~batdata.streaming.iterate_records_from_file` or :meth:`~batdata.streaming.iterate_cycles_from_file`.

-Both functions produce `a Python generator <https://docs.python.org/3/glossary.html#term-generator>`_ which retrieves a chunk of data from the HDF5 file and can be used to produce data individually
+Both functions produce `a Python generator <https://docs.python.org/3/glossary.html#term-generator>`_ which retrieves a chunk of data from the HDF5 file incrementally and can be used to produce data individually

 .. code-block:: python

     row_iter = iterate_records_from_file('example.h5')
     row = next(row_iter)
+    do_something_per_timestep(row)

 or as part of a for loop.

 .. code-block:: python

-    for row in iterate_records_file_file('example.h5'):
+    for cycle in iterate_cycles_from_file('example.h5'):
-        do_something_per_timestep(row)
+        do_something_per_cycle(cycle)

 Streaming Data to a File
 ------------------------